wrjodjana/obsidian-vault/christianity/how to change deeply - tim keller.md

 **Outline:**
  1. Only if you really understand who you are in him, will you be able to admit how much sin is in you (*Roman 7:18-20 I have the desire to do what's right but not the ability to carry out*)
- 2. Most people try to change by trying hard to avoid the consequences of sin
+ 2. Most people try to change by trying hard to avoid the consequences of sin meaning you won't change deeply

 **Point 1:**